LeoEckert02/ARVoxelCarving/README.md

 python3 Segmentation/segment_main.py
 ```

-if this causes issues, please make sure you have `requirments.txt` installed (docker should have installed it by
+if this causes issues, please make sure you have `requirements.txt` installed (docker should have installed it by
 default).

 2. Go into `main.cpp` and add 1 line of code: